Gassandrid/ewan.my/content/Thoughts/tDCS and the Steerable Manifold.md

 this is a distribution over parameters that determine a response function, and [[BrainAccess HALO|EEG]] gives you access to the most tractable of these predictors: the state-at-time-of-stimulation. pre-stimulation alpha power at P3 is measurable in a 5-minute eyes-closed baseline recording. that's a feature vector you can feed into a model that learns your individual response surface.

-the formal setup: you want to learn `f(EEG_baseline, stim_params) -> behavioral_effect` over a session budget of maybe 20-30 total experiments. this is standard Bayesian optimization. each session is one expensive function evaluation, the parameter space is small and structured (current density, duration, online vs offline, electrode position within the P3 neighborhood), and the outcome is a behavioral RT on a standardized arithmetic task.
+a formal setup would be where you seek to learn the $f(\text{EEG\_Baseline}, \text{stim\_params}) \to\text{behavioral effect}$ over some sesoion budget of maybe 20-30 total experiments. this is standard Bayesian optimization. each session is one expensive function evaluation, the parameter space is small and structured (current density, duration, online vs offline, electrode position within the P3 neighborhood), and the outcome is a behavioral RT on a standardized arithmetic task.
 Gaussian Process regression with GP-UCB acquisition handles the exploration-exploitation tradeoff without needing a lot of data. by session 10-15 you have enough to be making informed choices rather than searching randomly.

 the output of this experiment is a personalized response surface for yourself, which doesn't exist in the published literature. published studies run open-loop population protocols and report average effects. an n=1 longitudinal study with EEG covariates and BO-guided parameter selection is a genuinely novel data artifact, and it's also exactly the kind of thing [[Isomorph]] is trying to accumulate: dense multi-modal recordings of your own cognitive system under controlled variation.